Crawfish Mac and Cheese: Perfect for Leftover Crawfish

 Instructions

-- In a separate Dutch oven or stock pot, boil pasta according to package instructions or until al dente.
+• In a separate Dutch oven or large pot, boil pasta according to package instructions or until al dente.
 Drain the pasta, leaving some of the pasta water if needed.